mretersdorf/WeatherForecast/README.md

 # WeatherForecast
- practice exercise to get the weather forecast
+ practice exercise to get the weather forecast from weather.gov for Austin, Tx.